The American College of the Mediterranean

 |Art History||Art History|

-- Master of Fine Arts (MFA) in Painting or Sculpture: The Marchutz School of Fine Arts is proud to offer a two-year MFA degree program in painting or sculpture in Aix-en-Provence, France.
+- Master of Fine Arts (MFA) in Painting: The Marchutz School of Fine Arts is proud to offer a two-year MFA degree program in painting in Aix-en-Provence, France.
 The 60-credit program is conducted in English and accepts artists of diverse interests and backgrounds.
 The program combines daily studio work, seminars, museum studies, field studies throughout Europe, professional internship opportunities, and a low-residency option.
-Please Note: Sculpture will be offered beginning in the Fall of 2019.

-Master of Arts in Media Studies (MAMS): The Master of Arts in Media Studies at The American College of the Mediterranean provides students with a broad and interdisciplinary formation commencing from core training in communication theory and media research methods.
+Master of Arts in Media Studies (MAMS): The Master of Arts in Media Studies is a one-year, 36-credit program that provides students with a broad and interdisciplinary formation commencing from core training in communication theory and media research methods.
 The program leverages the site-specificity of its European campus with close ties to Spain and North Africa and combines theory and practice in order to prepare students for success in fields such as public relations, brand management, public affairs, nonprofit management, education, and research.
 The program emphasizes ethical, culturally-sensitive, and socially-responsible communication.

-Global Masters in Business Administration (GMBA): The Global Masters in Business Administration is a 46 credit-hour, one-year master’s degree leveraging ACM’s strategic location in Southern Europe.
+Global Master of Business Administration (GMBA): The Global Masters in Business Administration is a one-year, 46-credit program that leverages ACM’s strategic location in Southern Europe.
 The program builds on the historic academic tradition of the Institute for American Universities, ACM’s parent organization, as one of the first American institutions abroad to prepare those aspiring to careers in international business and diplomacy.
 With our principal campus in Aix-en-Provence, France and satellite campuses and programs in Spain and Morocco, ACM is well positioned to prepare students for the many challenges of the global economy today with an emphasis on Europe, North Africa, and the Mediterranean.